-During these troubled times, what we breathe has become of utmost importance - how can we stay safe, while not endangering others?
+During these troubled times, what we breathe has become of the utmost importance - how can we stay safe while not endangering others?

-This issue now concerns everybody, from the smallest household to the largest company, regarding personal safety and staying clear of liabilities.
+This issue now concerns everyone, from the smallest household to the largest company, as we seek to ensure personal safety and stay clear of liabilities.

-In this post, I will try to demonstrate to you the most common air filtering technologies and summarise their performances.
+In this post, we will demonstrate the most common air filtering technologies and summarise their performances.

 What is a filter in the first place?

-A filter may be considered any substance or device through which liquid or gas is passed to remove impurities or to trap solids.
+A filter may be considered any substance or device through which liquid or gas passes in order to remove impurities or trap solids.

 It is only natural that different substances and different devices have different filtration qualities, based on their chemical or mechanical properties; as an example, pure water itself has a small filtering capacity, deriving from the weak polarity of its molecules (water molecules work like tiny magnets for particles in the air).

-Given this introduction, let’s take a look at the different types of technologies that can surely be found in the air purifiers in your home or your office.
+Given this introduction, let’s take a look at the different types of technologies that can be found in the air purifiers in your home or office.

-The simplicity of this technology is also its weak spot: all the tiny empty portions in the textile that allow the air to flow can also allow the smallest particles to flow through the filter untouched.
+The simplicity of this technology is also its weak spot; all the tiny, empty portions in the cloth that allow the air to flow can also allow the smallest particles to pass through the filter untouched.
 A denser cloth would simply stop the airflow entirely, which would defy its purpose.

-Blocked pollutants also cause issues, since they are trapped in the tangle of the membrane, they are bound to stay there and, with time, saturate the filter which will eventually need to be replaced.
+Blocked pollutants also cause issues.
+As they are trapped in the tangle of the membrane, they are bound to stay there and, with time, saturate the filter which will eventually need to be replaced.

 Even the highest performing, the HEPA (High-Efficiency Particulate Air filter) and ULPA (Ultra Low Penetration Air) suffer from the same limitations that this kind of technology poses.